 His latest work, at Providence's Wheeler Gallery through Thursday, performs feats of sculptural magic.
-But Hansel's technical skill and knack for balancing strength and elegance are, if anything, even more impressive.
+But Hansel's counter tension art displays his technical skill and knack for balancing strength and elegance.
 That's especially true of the show's three large sculptures, which look like the armor-plated remains of a trio of ultra-delicate sea creatures.

 BILL VAN SICLEN